filethis/developer-docs/docs/ft-connect-minimal-site.md

 #### Install the project's library dependencies

-Now we can use Bower to download and install all the other polymer elements that the app uses, as well as the small Polymer runtime support library.
+Now we can use Bower to download and install all the other web component elements that the app uses, as well as the small runtime support library.

 If you're curious, take a look at the list of dependencies in the _bower.json_ file in the project directory.
 The _bower_ command will read each of these in turn and pull down not only these dependencies, but any dependencies of the listed packages, recursively.